 The point is you should take a cold, hard look at what you’re spending now and see where you can trim the unnecessary fat.
 If you’re anything like I’ve been for all my years up until now, you don’t even really keep track of where your money is going, you just know it’s disappearing.

-For my own personal budget I’ve taken to using Mint.com, This program links to your bank accounts and centralized them in the web software on the site.
-You can then set budgets for all your monthly expenses (phone bills, car insurance, mortgage, fast food, restaurants, internet, etc), and it will alert you when you go over budget.
-You can also create goals (you can bet I have a retirement goal programmed into Mint already), and it’ll tell you how much you need to save per month to reach that goal.
-It’s extremely rewarding to see yourself making progress month after month; which is one big reason I started writing this blog.
+Mint.com is an interesting budget platform.
+This program links to your bank accounts and centralized them in the web software on the site.
+You can then set budgets for all your monthly expenses (phone bills, car insurance, mortgage, fast food, restaurants, internet, etc.), and it will alert you when you go over budget.
+You can also create goals , and it’ll tell you how much you need to save per month to reach that goal.
+It’s extremely rewarding to see yourself making progress month after month.

 Another great way to help saving for investing is to set aside an amount, after you’ve taken your budget into account, that you could successfully put into a brokerage account for investing at a time of your choosing.
-Currently I’m attempting to save 60% of my after-tax salary and put it into my brokerage account for dividend growth investing.
-This will allow me to supercharge my dividend income stream with a great start.
-I know this isn’t possible for everyone; and it’s especially possible for me considering I still live with my parents, but even putting aside 10% or 25% means you’re doing a lot better than a lot of people!
+Even putting aside 10% or 25% means you’re doing a lot better than a lot of people!
 You’re not in a race against anyone else; all that you should be concerned with is being consistent in your savings rate and goal.
 You’ll keep yourself much more motivated if it’s realistic.

 I could go on about the importance of budgeting; it’s an entirely other topic to dividend investing with a ton of separate intricacies, but they also intertwine in a beautiful way.
 For example, how incredible would it be if your entire monthly budget was paid for by dividend stocks?
 It’s very possible, and many people are living proof of this.